FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 To compare Spotlight's [ImplicitSequenceModel] with an LSTM to an mLSTM user representation, the [mlstm4reco][Github repo] repository provides an `run.py` script in the `experiments` folder which takes several command line options.
 Some might argue that this is a bit of over-engineering for a one time evaluation.
-For me it's just one aspect of proper and reproducible research since it avoids errors and you can also easily log which parameters were used to generate the results.
+But for me it's just one aspect of proper and reproducible research since it avoids errors and you can also easily log which parameters were used to generate the results.

 For the evaluation matrix below I ran each experiment 200 times to give [HyperOpt] enough chances to find good hyperparameters for the number of epochs (`n_iter`), number of embeddings (`embedding_dim`), l2-regularisation (`l2`), batch size (`batch_size`) and learning rate (`learn_rate`).
-Each of our two models with *lstm* and *mlstm* representation were applied to three datasets, the [MovieLens] 1m and 10m datasets as well as the [Amazon] dataset.
-To run 200 experiments with the mlstm model on the Movielens 10m dataset the command would be `./run.py -m mlstm -n 200 10m`.
+Each of our two models, i.e. `lstm` and `mlstm` user representation, were applied to three datasets, the [MovieLens] 1m and 10m datasets as well as the [Amazon] dataset.
+For instance, to run 200 experiments with the mlstm model on the Movielens 10m dataset the command would be `./run.py -m mlstm -n 200 10m`.

 In each experiment the data is split into a training, validation and test set where training is used to fit the model, validation to find the right hyperparameters and test for the final evaluation after all parameters are determined.
-The performance of the models is measured with the help of the [mean reciprocal rank] (MRR) score:
+The performance of the models is measured with the help of the [mean reciprocal rank] (MRR) score.
+Here are the results:

 |dataset        | type  | validation    | test      | learn_rate    | batch_size    |embedding_dim  | l2      | n_iter   |
 | --:           | --:   | --:           | --:       | --:           | --:           | --:           | --:     | --:      |